aroberge/avantpy/docs/source/works.rst

     repeat n:                 # for some_var in range(n):
         pass

-For this last case, ``n`` could be an expression, possibly spanning multiple lines.
+For this last case, ``n`` could be an expression that evaluates to an integer.
+However, the only colon that can appear must be the end of statement colon.

 When we encounter the equivalent to the "repeat" keyword in the selected dialect, we must make sure that it is the first